nncarlson/index-map/README.md

 `src/mpi`, and one using Fortran coarrays located on `src/caf`.
 They have essentially the same interfaces.

-Note: The coarray version is alpha quality: it works, but its current version is highly variable.
+Note: The coarray version is alpha quality: it works, but its current performance is highly variable.
 The performance of the example program is comparable to the MPI version when using NAG.
 GFortran performance is very poor compared to MPI, and Intel is much worse still.